streetwriters/notesnook/docs/help/contents/inbox-api/getting-started.md

    - The inbox server fetches your PGP public key from Notesnook's API using the provided API key.
    - Your payload is encrypted using your PGP public key (`alg: pgp-aes256`).
 The result is an armored PGP ciphertext blob.
    - The encrypted payload is forwarded to Notesnook's servers and stored in the database.
 The inbox server never stores your data in plaintext or encrypted.
-It just acts as a relay.
+It only acts as a relay.

 3. **When your client syncs:**
    - Encrypted inbox items are pushed to all your connected clients (web, desktop, and mobile) via sync.